 - Consider the leadership: Who greeted you at the door?
 Who gave you the tour?
 Will that person be responsive to your child’s needs or there to answer questions if you have a concern?

 - Compare sites: Can’t decide which site to choose?
-The Florida Office of Early Learning has created a checklist for you to compare child-care sites side-by-side.
+Florida's Office of Early Learning has created a checklist (click here for English | click here for Spanish) for you to compare child-care sites side-by-side.

 Remember, finding the right child-care program can take time, so try not to make a rushed or panicked decision.